Pierpont prime: Pierpont primes found as factors of Fermat numbers

 The left-hand side is a Fermat number; the right-hand side is a Pierpont prime.

-As of 2023, the largest known Pierpont prime is 2 × 310852677 &hairsp;+ 1 (5,178,044 decimal digits), whose primality was discovered in January 2023.
+As of 2023, the largest known Pierpont prime is 81 × 220498148 + 1 (6,170,560 decimal digits), whose primality was discovered in June 2023.

 Polygon construction

 In the mathematics of paper folding, the Huzita axioms define six of the seven types of fold possible.
 It has been shown that these folds are sufficient to allow the construction of the points that solve any cubic equation.

 It follows that they allow any regular polygon of N sides to be formed, as long as N ≥ 3 and is of the form 2^{m}3^{n}ρ, where ρ is a product of distinct Pierpont primes.
 This is the same class of regular polygons as those that can be constructed with a compass, straightedge, and angle trisector.
 Regular polygons which can be constructed with only compass and straightedge (constructible polygons) are the special case where n = 0 and ρ is a product of distinct Fermat primes, themselves a subset of Pierpont primes.

 In 1895, James Pierpont studied the same class of regular polygons; his work is what gives the name to the Pierpont primes.
 Pierpont generalized compass and straightedge constructions in a different way, by adding the ability to draw conic sections whose coefficients come from previously constructed points.
 As he showed, the regular N-gons that can be constructed with these operations are the ones such that the totient of N is 3-smooth.
 Since the totient of a prime is formed by subtracting one from it, the primes N for which Pierpont's construction works are exactly the Pierpont primes.
 However, Pierpont did not describe the form of the composite numbers with 3-smooth totients.
 As Gleason later showed, these numbers are exactly the ones of the form 2^{m}3^{n}ρ given above.

 The smallest prime that is not a Pierpont (or Fermat) prime is 11; therefore, the hendecagon is the first regular polygon that cannot be constructed with compass, straightedge and angle trisector (or origami, or conic sections).
+However, Benjamin and Snyder showed in 2014 that the regular 11-gon is neusis-constructible.
 All other regular N-gons with 3 ≤ N ≤ 21 can be constructed with compass, straightedge and trisector.